Why was this location chosen?

 All three of the cool road surfaces are versions of seal coats which are standard road preservation products.
 The primary purpose of seal coats in the past has been to extend the life of roads, therefore reducing the cost of road laying and maintenance over the long term.
 If the trial is deemed successful it will be for road preservation and urban cooling reasons.
 Any future cool road surface product applications will be conducted after a thorough cost benefit analysis.
 There are also road bitumen suppliers who are currently researching heat reflective bitumen products which may be a product option in years to come.

-We are installing, considering and testing other urban cooling methods such as planting street trees and vegetation lighter footpath pavements, cool roofs, green walls and arbours, stormwater capture and use and even misting for events.
+We are installing, considering and testing other urban cooling methods such as planting street trees and vegetation lighter footpath pavements, cool roofs, green walls and arbours, stormwater capture and use and misting for events, amongst others.

 What products are you using?